Need an EPC in Harpenden?

 Is An EPC A Legal Requirement?

-Yes, an Energy Performance Certificate is a legal requirement for all rental properties and properties that are for sale as well as all newly built properties.
-By law, the incoming occupant need to be provided with an EPC.
+Yes, an EPC is a legal requirement for all rental properties and properties that are for sale as well as all newly built properties.
+By law, the incoming resident need to be provided with an EPC.

 Are All Listed Buildings Exempt From An EPC?